hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 2. In the `New Project` window, choose `New Directory`.
 Then, choose `Empty Project`.
 Name your new directory `DEanalysis` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
 3. The new project should automatically open in RStudio.

 To check whether or not you are in the correct working directory, use `getwd()`.
-It shoud return a path similar to `/../../DEanalysis` in the console.
-Create 3 new folders/directories called `data`, `meta` and `results` using the `New folder` button in the `Files` tab (panel on the right side under the Environment panel).
+The path `Desktop/DEanalysis` should be returned to you in the console.
+Within your working directory use the `New folder` button in the bottom right panel to create three new directories: `data`, `meta` and `results`.
 Remember the key to a good analysis is keeping organized from the start!

-Go to the `File` menu at the top left, and select `New File` followed by `R Script`.
+Go to the `File` menu and select `New File`, then select `R Script`.
 This should open up a script editor in the top left hand corner.
-This is where we will be typing and saving all commands required for this analysis, just as we did the R course.
-Let's get started by typing in the following (commented) header lines:
+This is where we will be typing and saving all commands required for this analysis.
+In the script editor type in header lines:

 ```
 ## Gene-level differential expression analysis using DESeq2
-## May 18th, 2017
+## June 14th, 2017
 ```

 Now save the file as `de_script.R`.
 When finished your working directory should now look similar to this: